AndriyMudryk/history_lnu/README.md

 # Run node task for process manager in development

 npm run dev                            # shortcut for launching pm2 process.
-Starts bi-backend-dev application
+Starts lnu-app application
                                        # (run "dev" task from package.json)
 `
 watch: if files are changes then server restarts automatically